|Previous (Book 1)||INDEX||Next|

 PART 25: MISSING PIECE

 Despite Luci’s best efforts, there were already a few students present when she reached her first period mathematics classroom.
-She’d hoped to be the first one to arrive, in order to get a seat at the back, ideally near the door.
-Which would allow her to watch people as they came in.
-Trouble was, she’d taken the long way here, to avoid any awkward encounters in the hall.
-After all, she was trying to make a clean break away from the grade nines.
+She had hoped to be the first one to arrive, to get a desk at the back, ideally near the door.
+A seat which would allow her to watch all the others as they came in.

 Fortunately, the desk she wanted was still available.
 As she slid into the chair, a brunette with long, naturally curly hair approached.